Software-Engineering-Group-UP/RSE-UP/chapters/02/2_bash_basics.md

 Bash basics manual
 ```
 Some commands have a `--help` option that provides a succinct summary of possibilities,
-but the best place to go for help these days is probably the [TLDR][tldr] website.
+but the best place to go for help these days is probably the [TLDR](https://tldr.sh/) website.
 The acronym stands for "too long, didn't read,"
 and its help for `wc` displays this: